IBIO4615-AML/AML_NLU/README.md

 194437    [really, like, it, becasue, it, works, well, w...
 194438    [product, as, described, have, wasted, lot, of...
 ```
+4. You must initialize the word2vec model.
+Define the size of the vectors and the window to use, you can include as many parameters as you consider relevant.
+Check the documentation at https://tedboy.github.io/nlps/generated/generated/gensim.models.Word2Vec.__init__.html#gensim.models.Word2Vec.__init__ to see what parameters are available

 ## 3. Attention visualization (1 Point)